bbglab/oncodrive3d/docs/input_output.md

 ---

 > [!WARNING]
-> If the VEP output includes header lines starting with ## (commonly found in the VEP output format), it is recommended to remove these lines to ensure compatibility with Oncodrive3D and other downstream tools.
+> If the VEP output includes header lines starting with ## (commonly found in the VEP output format), it is recommended to remove these lines to ensure compatibility with Oncodrive3D.
 You can do this with the following command:
 >
 > ```
 > grep -v '^##' <cohort>.vep.tsv > <cohort>.vep.tsv